skjsjhb/alal.js/README.md

 ### Hints

-- `lzma-native` is disabled by default for platform `win32-arm64` (and other platforms not officially supported), as the library does not came with it prebuilt.
+- `lzma-native` is disabled by default for platform `win32-arm64` and `darwin-arm64` (and other platforms not officially supported), as the library does not came with a valid prebuilt (either missing or malfunctioned).
 ALAL uses a JS-based implementation under this case.
 Usages of LZMA are also reduced.

   However, the software version is comparably slow and (more importantly) unreliable due to the lack of maintenance of